-On the last track, we discussed loss and depression.
+In the last section, we discussed loss and depression.
 This has included mothers who lose mothers and the confluence of causes regarding depression.

 Do you have a client whose partner disagrees with her about keeping the baby?

-On this track, we will discuss unplanned pregnancy.
+In this section, we will discuss unplanned pregnancy.
 This will include when partners disagree, the acceptance technique and termination.
 As you listen, think of your client.
 How do you respond?

 Anxiety, as you may know, is one of the ways depression frequently manifests in women, and depressive illness marked by anxiety is also likely to show itself when a woman becomes pregnant when it isn’t planned.
 The depression that is sometimes attendant upon unplanned pregnancy can be described as the function of a life interrupted or simply derailed.